zinzloun/Infosec-Resources/cybereason/README.md

 5. Writes a log file (in `w` mode).
 6. Closes the session.

 ### Requirements

 - Python 3
-- Cybereason root CA certificate (PEM format) — required if the Cybereason server uses an internal/private CA
+- Cybereason root CA certificate (PEM format) — required if the Cybereason server uses an internal or private CA
-- The API calling system **must trust** the above certificate
+- The system making API calls **must trust** the above certificate

-> If you prefer (for testing only), you can skip certificate verification by using `verify=False` in the requests call (instead of `verify=CERT_PATH`). **This is strongly discouraged in production** because it disables TLS certificate validation.
+> For testing purposes only, you can skip certificate verification by using `verify=False` in the requests call (instead of `verify=CERT_PATH`). **This is strongly discouraged in production** because it disables TLS certificate validation.

+**Note:** It is not enough to simply provide the certificate path in the script.
+The certificate must also be installed and trusted on the client system (the machine making the API calls).

 ## Setup